 With a real estate vacancy rate of only 0.0%, the City Center / Westhaven neighborhood has a lower vacancy rate than 100.0% of U.S. neighborhoods, a very elite group.
 Such a low vacancy rate may indicate very strong real estate demand in the neighborhood combined with some impediments to increasing supply, such as zoning or existing density of development, among other potential reasons.

-American households most often have a car, and regularly they have two or three.
-But households in the City Center / Westhaven neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the City Center / Westhaven neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 34.8% of the households here have four, five, or more cars.
 That is more cars per household than in 96.0% of the neighborhoods in the nation.

 Did you know that the City Center / Westhaven neighborhood has more Mexican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 89.8% of this neighborhood's residents have Mexican ancestry.